Macron campaigns in Moscow. Flirting with Putin angers Biden

 Macron’s strategy for a thaw with Russia, Biden permitting

-Words that seem to have been designed on purpose to guarantee a compromise capable of satisfying the reciprocal lines of rhetoric without letting anyone pass as defeated.
+Words that seem to have been designed on purpose to guarantee a compromise capable of satisfying each other’s rhetorical lines without letting anyone pass as a loser.
 Freezing of NATO enlargement to the east but reassurance on respect for Ukraine’s sovereignty, perhaps with some space for negotiation on the Donbass?
 It seems to Macron that this may be an acceptable development, much less around Washington.
 Also because the United States knows what Macron’s line is, still not comparable to theirs.
 Namely a rapprochement between Europe and Russia aimed not only at restarting diplomacy and trade but also at breaking the axis that is becoming increasingly solid between Moscow and Beijing.

 “We must protect our European brothers by proposing a new balance capable of preserving their sovereignty and peace.
 This must be done respecting Russia and understanding the contemporary traumas of this great people and great nation”.
 What else can it mean but find a compromise?
 Macron has been flirting for years with the idea of readmitting the Kremlin to the table of the West, clashing with the firmness of the US but also within the EU.
 Suffice it to recall the first face to face in the Palace of Versailles in 2017, or the invitation to Putin at the fort of Bragançon, official residence of the French head of state.
 Even then the criticisms of the allies were many.